artem-ine/gossip_girl/README.md

 # XOXO Gossip Girl

 This project takes a database of gossips and stocks them on a website.
 They are accessed once the user puts in their name on the landing page.
+You can create a gossip via the index page, after inputing your name.

 ## Authors